Last Updated on October 10, 2022 by Andrew Pirie

 Because we need every single one of those muscles to stand the weight up fully.

 When we perform basic or standard deadlifting, we force our bodies to fire different muscle groups during each part of the movement.

-According to experts at Dark Iron Fitness, during the upward push of the deadlifting, we apply force through the floor using our glutes, hamstrings, quads and work to pull the muscle the rest of the way up using our back muscles.
+According to experts at Dark Iron Fitness, during the upward push of the deadlifting, we apply force through the floor using our glutes, hamstrings, and quads and work to pull the muscle the rest of the way up using our back muscles.

 We even use the hips at the end of the movement to follow through (as well as at the beginning to perform the breaking motion.